dalonsoa/SRUK_Research_Computing_Workshop/README.md

 **PLEASE: Follow this instructions BEFORE the start of the course on the 27th of June and contact us via Eventbrite if you have any trouble.**

 To make this workshop as user friendly as possible, we will use [Jupyter](https://jupyter.org).
 In the [lessons folder](lessons) you can find the Jupyter Notebooks we have prepared.
 Notebooks combine text and explanations (including equations written in Latex, if needed) with executable code and its output, being this a bunch of numbers, some texts or plots.
 For this reason, it is becoming quite popular in the teaching environment.
-The [final section of this document](#using-jupyter-lab-and-notebooks)
+The [final section of this document](#using-jupyter-lab-and-notebooks) show a few tips on how to interact with the notebooks.

 We strongly encourage you to install Python and all the relevant dependencies locally in your computer.
 However, if you prefer not to - at least not yet - that's OK.
 Keep reading to the next subsection.